 We provide generous portions of breakfast, smoko, lunch and dinner but no junkfood or alcohol.
 Please feel free to bring your own as there is a small fridge in the Wwoofer House.

 Please remember we are in a rural area so if you are traveling without your own car it's a good idea to bring contact solution etc as we only go to town once a week and things are more expensive in rural areas than in larger towns.
-There is usually car space available for Wwoofers to come to town on Thursday afternoons, otherwise there is a school bus that runs to Tully Monday-Friday.
+There is a school bus that runs to Tully Monday-Friday.